 1. Meet GPA and graded hours criteria

 2. Successfully complete Honors Seminar or approved substitute

 3. Submit Honors Thesis application form by due date

 4. Successfully complete Honors Thesis and submit by due date

-The goal of the Honors Thesis Core of the Honors Program is to help students become self-sufficient and self-motivated learners who can reach their highest potentials.
-The Honors Thesis Core attempts to expand students' skills through enriching educational experiences that will promote greater success in admission to top-ranked graduate schools and/or employment in chosen careers.
-A primary requirement of the Core is the completion of an Honors Thesis.
+The goal of the Honors Program is to help students become self-sufficient and self-motivated learners who can reach their highest potentials.
+Completion of an Honors Thesis expands students' skills through enriching educational experiences that will promote greater success in admission to top-ranked graduate schools and/or employment in chosen careers.
+The primary requirement of the Honors Program is the completion of an Honors Thesis.
 The Thesis process is important in teaching students how to 1) gather relevant information, 2) see it more clearly, 3) organize it more logically, 4) understand it more coherently, and 5) report it more persuasively - indispensable skills in a society requiring individuals to evaluate critically what they see, hear and read.

 Criteria for graduation with BBS School Honors:

-In the fall semester, all BBS students receive an email stating the minimal criteria for admission to the Honors Program and inviting junior-level students who qualify to contact Mr. Kent Mecklenburg, academic support coordinator, or one of the BBS advisors for an enrollment form to be submitted to Dr. S.W.
-Jerger.
+In the fall semester, all BBS students receive an email stating the minimal criteria for admission to the Honors Program and inviting junior-level students who qualify to submit an enrollment form to the BBS academic support coordinator or one of the BBS advisors.

 In the fall semester of their senior year, students in the Honors Program are encouraged to enroll in either 4v98 or 4v99 (Directed Research or Individual Study) with their faculty sponsors to provide protected time to 1) gather the data for their Theses and 2) evaluate and discuss their evidence with their faculty sponsors and second readers.